Big Show: All Elite Wrestling (2021–present)

-On February 24, 2021, All Elite Wrestling (AEW) announced that Big Show, under his real name, Paul Wight, had signed with the company and would be providing commentary alongside Tony Schiavone for their new YouTube series AEW Dark: Elevation, which premiered on March 15.
+On February 24, 2021, it was announced that Wight had signed with All Elite Wrestling (AEW) under his real name and would be providing commentary alongside Tony Schiavone for their new YouTube series AEW Dark: Elevation.
 It was also confirmed that while commentary for Elevation would be his initial role, he would also compete as an in-ring performer.
-He debuted on the March 3 episode of AEW Dynamite titled The Crossroads and announced he had a "big scoop" that AEW would sign "a Hall of Fame worthy talent that is a huge surprise and a huge asset" at Revolution four days later, which was revealed to be Christian Cage.
-He had his first match in AEW on September 5, defeating Q. T. Marshall at All Out.

-On the November 1, 2023 episode of Dynamite, Wight made his return to television, where he was announced as a part of Jericho and Kenny Omega's tag team to face The Don Callis Family in a four-on-four Street Fight.
-He appeared on the stage and knocked out Kyle Fletcher.
-On the November 15 episode of Dynamite, Wight's team defeated The Don Callis Family.
-After a year long absence, Wight returned on November 23, 2024 at Full Gear, where he joined the commentary team for the match between Marshall and "Big Boom" A.J..
+Wight debuted a week later at The Crossroads special edition of AEW Dynamite and teased "a Hall of Fame worthy" signing at Revolution four days later, which was revealed to be Christian Cage.
+Wight had his first match in AEW on September 5, defeating Q. T. Marshall at All Out.
+Over the following years, Wight continued to appear sporadically in AEW following the cancellation of Elevation.
+In 2023, Wight was a part of Chris Jericho and Kenny Omega's team to face The Don Callis Family in a four-on-four Street Fight, where Wight's team was victorious.
+In 2024 and 2025, Wight appeared on commentary for the Zero Hour edition of Full Gear.
+In July 2026, Wight began working as a color commentator on AEW Collision, alongside Nigel McGuinness and Tony Schiavone.